 - Women with implausibly high or low scores for total food intake or energy intake (<2,100kJ per day or >14,700kJ per day)

-- Women previously diagnosed with cancer, cardiovascular disease, high blood cholesterol or diabetes at baseline.
+- Women previously diagnosed with cancer, CVD, high blood cholesterol or diabetes at baseline.

 Recruitment for the Health Professionals Follow-up Study and the Nurses' Health Study are described in previous publications.

 - Dietary intake data in the Health Professionals Follow-up Study was collected using a 131-item food-frequency questionnaire (FFQ)

 - Dietary intake data in the Nurses' Health Study was collected using a validated 61-item food frequency questionnaire in 1980, and a 116-item FFQ in 1984, 1986 and 1990.

 - Relative risks (RR) were calculated by dividing the incidence of CHD or stroke among men and women in various categories of egg consumption by the incidence among those in the lowest category of intake (less than one egg per week), adjusting for age

 - To adjust for other risk facts, pooled logistic regression was used.
 Multivariate models included as covariates: Total energy intake, smoking, alcohol consumption, history of hypertension, parental history of MI, BMI, current multivitamin use, vitamin E supplement use.
 Physical activity was included in the HPFS and for NHS, analyses were adjusted for regular vigorous exercise, menopausal status and postmenopausal hormone use

 - Tests of linear trend across increasing categories of egg consumption were conducted by treating the median values of consumption categories as a continuous variable (servings per day)

 - Repeated measures of diet was used in primary analyses to reduce intra-individual variation and best represent long-term diet.